soonyz06/TradeBot/README.md

 ![example](im/b.PNG)

 Reasons don't work:
-- Based on technica analysis (TA) which probably isn't real (too simplistic)
+- Based on technica analysis (TA) which probably isn't real (too simplistic -> crowded)
-- Patterns not persistent, not pervasive, etc
+- Patterns not persistent and pervasive, regime changes, etc
-- Backtests don't accurately enough represent live conditions (slippage, fees)
+- Backtests don't accurately enough represent live conditions (liquidity, slippage, fees)
-- Trading CFDs is just a bad idea (insane leverage, overnight spread, fees, etc)
+- Trading CFDs is just a bad idea (insane leverage, overnight spread, transaction costs, etc)
-- Overfitted and not robust despite attempts at (train, val, test split), (optimised/trained using a small number of combinations of params (num of params and size of step)), live testing, etc
+- Overfitted and not robust despite attempts at (train, val, test split), (optimised/trained using a small number of combinations of params (num of params and size of step)), live testing, walk-forward testing, etc
 - Past performance is not a predictor of future results or smth like that

 Example of Overfitting